nerdalert/docbot/README.md

 Bugs/Incomplete:
 - The upload button doesn't show what file you chose and once you hit upload, it doesn't list what file has been indexed in `json.index` but you can see the uploaded file in the `./data` directory and view the `index.json` file in the root directory.
 The file gets chunked and uploaded to ChatGPT then indexed locally.
 - This doesn't support PDFs, but it's easy to add with `from langchain.document_loaders import PyPDFLoader`
 - Langchain is awesome!
-It is changing daily, for example, with I need to switch to `from langchain.chat_models import ChatOpenAI` for `gpt-3.5-turbo` so you will see a deprecation warning until I fix it.
+It is changing daily, for example, with I need to swap `LLMPredictor(model_name="gpt-3.5-turbo")`  to `from langchain.chat_models import ChatOpenAI` for `gpt-3.5-turbo` so you will see a deprecation warning until I fix it.